openid/oid4vc-haip-sd-jwt-vc/openid4vc-high-assurance-interoperability-profile-sd-jwt-vc-1_0.md

 ## Issuer identification and key resolution to validate an issued Credential {#issuer-key-resolution}

-This profile supports two ways to represent and resolve the key required to validate the issuer signature of an SD-JWT VC, the web PKI-based key resolution and the x.509 certificates.
+This profile supports two ways to represent and resolve the key required to validate the issuer signature of an SD-JWT VC, the OpenID Federation based key resolution and the x.509 certificates.

-* Web-based key resolution: The key used to validate the Issuer’s signature on the SD-JWT VC MUST be obtained from the SD-JWT VC issuer's metadata as defined in Section 5 of [@!I-D.ietf-oauth-sd-jwt-vc].
-The JOSE header `kid` MUST be used to identify the respective key.
 * x.509 certificates: the SD-JWT VC contains the issuer's certificate along with a trust chain in the `x5c` JOSE header.
 In this case, the `iss` value MUST be an URL with a FQDN matching a `dNSName` Subject Alternative Name (SAN) [@!RFC5280] entry in the leaf certificate.
+* OpenID Federation: The key used to validate the Issuer's signature on the SD-JWT VC MUST be obtained via the JWKS entry inside the Entity Configuration information as defined in [@!OIDF.Federation].
+The Entity Configuration Information contains a JSON Web Key set representing the entities public signing keys.
+The Entity Configuration can either be retrieved online (as described in Section 9 of [@!OIDF.Federation]) or embedded as a header parameter in the SD-JWT VC (as described in Section 4.3 of [@!OIDF.Federation]).

 Note: The issuer MAY decide to support both options.
 In which case, it is at the discretion of the Wallet and the Verifier which key to use for the issuer signature validation.